PacificBiosciences/smrtflow/docs/cookbook.rst

 Example

 Suppose you have a complete collection with UUID = 59230aeb-a8e3-4b46-b1b1-24c782c158c1.
-Get all reports of the subreadset which corresponds to this collection:
+Get all reports of the SubreadSet which corresponds to this collection:

 .. code-block:: bash